Home breadcrumb back arrow Back to All Blog

 Ironclad Pricing for Legal Teams in 2026 and What to Budget Before Buying

-This guide breaks down what Ironclad actually costs a legal team in 2026, the first-year expenses that don't appear in the headline quote, the team size where it makes sense, and how ContractSafe compares on price, user model, and time to value.
+This guide breaks down what Ironclad currently costs a legal team, the first-year expenses that don’t appear in the headline quote, the deployment scope where it makes sense, and how ContractSafe compares on price model and time to value.

 Key Takeaways

-• It's quote-only with a floor: Ironclad publishes no pricing and carries a reported $15,000 minimum annual contract, so you can't budget without a sales process.
+• It’s quote-only with a floor: Ironclad publishes no pricing, and reported annual contracts typically run from $30,000 to $250,000+, so you can’t budget without a sales process.

 Choose Your Next Step